Asthma

 • Have a fast heartbeat

-If your child doesn’t have the symptoms above but is still having trouble breathing or is coughing, call your doctor right away.
-Plan to follow the child’s asthma action plan if possible.
+If your child doesn’t have the symptoms above but is still having trouble breathing or is coughing, call your child's healthcare provider right away.
+Follow your child's asthma action plan if possible.

 Last updated on